How does a web application firewall (WAF) work?

 A WAF protects your web apps by filtering, monitoring, and blocking any malicious HTTP/S traffic traveling to the web application, and prevents any unauthorized data from leaving the app.
 It does this by adhering to a set of policies that help determine what traffic is malicious and what traffic is safe.
 Just as a proxy server acts as an intermediary to protect the identity of a client, a WAF operates in similar fashion but in the reverse—called a reverse proxy—acting as an intermediary that protects the web app server from a potentially malicious client.

-WAFs can come in the form of software, as-a-service, or an appliance, and contain policies customized for an application or set of applications.
-You’ll need to update the policies regularly, though advances are being made that enable some WAFs to update automatically.
-The latter is becoming the safest option as the threat landscape continues to grow in complexity and ambiguity.
+WAFs can come in the form of software, an appliance, or delivered as-a-service.
+Policies can be customized to meet the unique needs of your web application or set of web applications.
+Although many WAFs require you update the policies regularly to address new vulnerabilities, advances in machine learning enable some WAFs to update automatically.
+This automation is becoming more critical as the threat landscape continues to grow in complexity and ambiguity.

 The difference between a web application firewall (WAF), an intrusion prevention system (IPS) and a next-generation firewall (NGFW)

 An IPS is an intrusion prevention system, a WAF is a web application firewall, and an NGFW is a next-generation firewall.
 What’s the difference between them all?